 The city council has approved a planning application for a new community hub building at Station Road playing fields in Pinhoe for the second time following the lapse of the previous permission that was granted in February 2020.

-137 of the 300 paying subscribers we need have signed up so far.
-Join them today to help us reach our goal.
+151 of the 300 paying subscribers we need to break even and keep publishing have signed up so far.

 , updated